uvarc/workshop-site/content/lesson/ses-python-intro/functions.md

 ## Variable Scope

-The __scope__ of a variable is the range over which it has a definted value.
+The __scope__ of a variable is the range over which it has a defined value.
 In Python, the scope is the code block in which the variable is first referenced.
 Therefore a calling program may have a variable `x`, a function may also have a variable `x`, and if `x` is not an argument to the function then it will be distinct in the two units.
 Variables defined above a `def` are global to the functions below it in the same file; that is, they are _in scope_ in the entire file.

 When working in the interpreter (including running codes through Spyder repeatedly in the same kernal), the interpreter stores all variables with global scope into a workspace.
 It may be desirable to reset these variables for new runs.
 In an iPython console you can type